 The United States like to proclaim themselves the Leader of the Free World.
 And calling the United States a leading country is certainly justified.
-It is14228619293_8d807f8525_z the last remaining superpower, it boasts the world’s largest economy, it is the richest country on earth with the world’s strongest military force and many of the world’s leading educational and research facilities as well as multinational corporations call the United States their home.
+It is the last remaining superpower, it boasts the world’s largest economy, it is the richest country on earth with the world’s strongest military force and many of the world’s leading educational and research facilities as well as multinational corporations call the United States their home.
 In many respects the power of the United States is unrivaled which seems to establish the country as a natural leader of nations.

 But good leadership of individuals and nations alike requires qualities that are a rare combination; Competence, prudence, farsightedness and the ability to show restraint, inspire and lead by example and some would argue a sense for the common good.
 Do these qualities accurately describe the track record of the United States?
 It is hard to argue.